vikstrous/blog/content/posts/tstemporal-a-type-safe-temporal-go-sdk-wrapper.md

 }
 ```

-Be warned that in this first iteration not all temporal features are easily accessible and there are no escape hatches from the safety.
-I highly recommend it when starting a new project or service, but it may be difficult to retrofit into existing services if they use the full power of temporal.
-I'm looking for feedback on how to allow for incremental adoption and how to support more of temporal's features.
+Be warned that in this first iteration not all Temporal features are easily accessible and there are no escape hatches from the safety.
+I highly recommend it when starting a new project or service, but it may be difficult to retrofit into existing services if they use the full power of Temporal.
+I'm looking for feedback on how to allow for incremental adoption and how to support more of Temporal's features.

 If you are ready to try it anyway, head over to https://github.com/vikstrous/tstemporal!
+Open issues if you have any feedback.